jwodder/pyrepo/README.rst

                         ``INFO``.
 The level can be given as a case-insensitive level name or as a numeric value.

+                        This option can be set via the configuration file.

 .. _logging level: https://docs.python.org/3/library/logging.html
                    #logging-levels